denis-beurive/virtualbox/README.md

 > I you need to remove the shared folder, execute the following command: `VBoxManage sharedfolder remove "ubuntu-minimal-18.04" --name shared1`

+> The name "shared1" is chosen arbitrarily.

 Please note that we don't specify the path to the guest where the folder will be accessible from.
 This configuration is done on the guest.
 See below.

 Start the VM:

     VBoxHeadless --startvm "ubuntu-minimal-18.04" --vrde on

-On the guest, we will configure the system so it will mount the shared folder to a given directory at boot time.
+On the guest, we will configure the system so it will mount the shared folder (`/home/denis/Documents/Python/shared`) to a given directory at boot time.

 Get the UID and the GID of the user "denis":